laxa88/wyngine-kha/README.md

 The current philosphy I'm trying to follow for the engine is: "If it's fancy, then we probably don't need it (yet)."

-The API may change drastically as I learn new techs and apply them into the overall structure of the engine.
-Please use at your own risk!
-When the engine is ready, you will see a "Getting Started" section below.
-If not, please be patient :)

 # Changelogs

 ### Wyngine 0.3 (update: 27 December 2015)